WCCD: History

 As part of the progressive talk format, WABQ became a local affiliate for The Stephanie Miller Show, The Ed Schultz Show, and The Mike Malloy Radio Show, as well as programs hosted by nationally syndicated personalities Thom Hartmann, Bill Press, Leslie Marshall.
 The station also began airing updates from NBC News Radio and MarketWatch.

 Later, the lease agreement of WABQ by Gary Richards ended, and the station reverted to urban gospel music programming.
-WABQ remains an affiliate of the Cleveland Cavaliers Radio Network.
+WABQ remained an affiliate of the Cleveland Cavaliers Radio Network.

 In July 2025, the station's owner acquired nearby radio station WCCD and exchanged callsigns with WABQ.